 The Canon EOS-1Ds Mark III and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in August 2007 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (70D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 70D provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 70D
+Body comparison: Canon 1Ds Mark III vs 70D

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Canon 70D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1Ds Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is considerably smaller (40 percent) than the Canon 1Ds Mark III.
 Moreover, the 70D is substantially lighter (45 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.